Emyjakarta/alx-pre_course/README.md

 My first readme
-I am updating my readme file
+I need to update this file